Izenda7Series/docs/ui/doc_configuration_report.rst

 .. figure:: /_static/images/Customize_Global_And_Local_Names.png
    :width: 792px

+.. _Set_Default_Color_Theme:

 Set Default Color Theme for Chart, Gauge, and Map
 ---------------------------------------------------
    .. figure:: /_static/images/Customize_Color_Pallete_Selection_Popup.PNG
       :width: 604px
       :align: right

    #.
-In browser, log in to Izenda as a user with System Configuration
+In browser, log in to Izenda as a System Admin.
-      permission.
    #.
-Click Settings, then System Configuration then Report in the left
+Click Settings, then System Configuration then Report on the left
       menu.
    #.
 Select the Setting Level: either System or a specific tenant.
    #.
-In Default Color Theme for Chart, Gauge, and Map section, click geer icon
+In Default Color Theme for Chart, Gauge, and Map section, click gear icon
    #.
 Choose any theme then click OK to close Default Color Theme Selection popup. |br|

 .. note::

-   The default color theme setting at Tenant level take precedence over the setting at System level.
+   * The limitation for the number of colors in each theme is 12.
+In case :ref:`the color theme file <Color_Theme_File>` exceeding the limitation, system will load and populate the first 12 colors.
+   * When a theme has invalid color(s), the system will ignore and load the others.